 Bring along something you like to eat or drink.
 To avoid alcohol during an event, consider bringing a nonalcoholic substitute, like a flavored, sparkling drink.

 Relapse prevention and management techniques include knowing one’s triggers for relapsing and managing these triggers effectively.
 The most common triggers correspond to the acronym HALT — when you feel hungry, angry, lonely, or tired.
 Check with yourself emotionally to see if you are feeling any of the above, and if so, try to fix it by eating, getting proper sleep, and spending time around friends.

 Make sure you’re eating.

 When low blood sugar hits, you might feel anxious or irritated.
-It can be challenging for people who struggle with impulse control to resist temptation when they’re feeling hungry.
+It can be challenging for people struggling with impulse control to resist temptation when they’re hungry.
 Eat a healthy meal or snack at least every three hours, if not sooner.

 Control your stress

 Many people use drugs like marijuana, cocaine, and heroin to help them deal with their stress and get them through tough times.
 When stressed, take some time out for yourself by relaxing like meditation.
 Don’t let yourself think about using harmful substances again.